Fr0stbyteR/faust-ui/README.md

 | numerical | no                             | no                             |

 ### Padding
-In order to render the layout elegantly, some paddings are added to the groups and between each items.
+In order to render the layout elegantly, some paddings are added to the groups and between each item.
 These values can be found under `./src/layout/AbstractGroup.ts`.

 ## Layout Calculation
 The layout calculation is done in 4 phases:
-1. inject height and width information to each items.
+1. inject height and width information to each item.
 2. calculate groups' initial size by sum up descendants' size.
 3. expand items if they are extensible.
 The extra space in a group should be shared by all extensibles.
 4. calculate the coordination of each item, align them to the middle line of the group.
 This adds absolute position (x, y relative to root: `left` and `top`) and relative position (x, y relative to parent group: `offsetLeft` and `offsetTop`).

 Each phase of the calculation is called recursively and initiate by a "root" group.
-Thus once it's calculated, the "root" group and its descendants contains all information about position and size.
+Thus, once it's calculated, the "root" group and its descendants contain all information about position and size.

 ## Rendering
 Component rendering constructors can be found below `./src/components` folder.
 After the layout calculation, `FaustUI` construct the `root` group with the group constructor that will construct all its descendants.